zeeshanmcp12/terraform/README.md

   - We can create another pipeline to deploy/create the resources using terraform apply.
 - terraform show -> to show/inspect the complete state of infrastructure.
 - terraform destroy -target -> delete only the specific resource and not the entire infrastrucuter by looking into the .tfstate file.
+- terraform plan -destroy -> destroy the infrastructure that have define in current plan

 ### Notes